 - Visit colleges.
 Spring is a great time to visit nearby campuses.
 You can even utilize spring break to travel further away.
 This is a good time to take advantage of as you may want to use your summer for volunteering or employment.

 - Register for Fall ACTs.
-If you're planning on taking the ACT test, and you want to do so during the fall, you will need to register in August.
+If you're planning on taking the SAT or ACT test, and you want to do so during the fall, you will need to register in August.

 - Explore admission requirements for colleges that interest you.